finbarallan/Project-Privacy/privacy/PRIVACY_POLICY.md

 - **Apple's Privacy Policy:** Your relationship with Apple and their data practices are governed by Apple's Privacy Policy
 - **Device Information:** Apple may collect basic device and performance information as part of iOS operation

-We may also collect our own analytics data to improve the app:
+Opto may also collect analytics data to improve the app:
 - **Crash Reports:** Anonymous crash data to fix bugs and improve stability
 - **Feature Usage:** Aggregated data about which features are used most often
 - **Performance Metrics:** App load times, response times, and performance data
 - **General Usage Patterns:** How users navigate through the app (aggregated only)

-All analytics data we collect is anonymous, aggregated, and cannot be linked to individual users.
+All analytics data Opto collects is anonymous, aggregated, and cannot be linked to individual users.

 ### What We DON'T Collect
 - Your photos or photo content